The Frogmen: Plot

 During World War II, Navy Lt.
 Cmdr.
-John Lawrence, a strict disciplinarian, is put in charge of Underwater Demolition Team 4 after its former leader, Lt.
+John Lawrence, a strict disciplinarian, is given charge of Underwater Demolition Team 4 after its former leader, Lt.
 Cmdr.
 Jack Cassidy, is killed in action.
-The unit's men are distrustful of the professionally aloof Lawrence, and the relationship immediately takes a turn for the worse when they brawl with sailors aboard their transport ship.
+The unit's men are distrustful of Lawrence and they brawl with sailors aboard their transport ship.
 The ship's captain, Lt.
 Cmdr.
-Pete Vincent, understands the natural resentment the elite UDT men feel over the death of Cassidy, which they have transferred to Lawrence, and offers to go easy on the team at captain's mast.
-The "by-the-book" Lawrence, however, elects to hold his own mast and disciplines the entire team just before a dangerous reconnaissance mission to ascertain the safest landing beach during an upcoming invasion of a Japanese-held island.
-Lawrence is scornfully perceived as afraid when he splits up the platoon and puts team executive officer Lt.
+Pete Vincent, understands the resentment that the elite UDT men feel over the death of Cassidy, which they have transferred to Lawrence, and offers leniency for the team at captain's mast.
+Lawrence holds his own mast and disciplines the team just before a dangerous mission to locate a safe landing beach for an upcoming invasion of a Japanese-held island.
+Lawrence is scornfully perceived as afraid when he divides the platoon and places executive officer Lt.
 Klinger in charge of a diversion to the more dangerous beach, where the main landing is scheduled.

-During the mission, Lawrence cuts his leg on coral, and the diversionary section's pick-up boat receives a direct hit from artillery during pick-up operations, killing Klinger and most of his men.
-Lawrence sees that two frogmen, including Chief Jake Flannigan, are still in the water, but rather than risk loss of the information already gathered, orders a rescue boat launched and continues back to the transport.
-The rescue succeeds in recovering the two swimmers, but Lawrence's apparently cowardly action increases the unit's ill will toward him.
-An embittered Flannigan and some of the others request transfer to another unit, but Lawrence insists that they first complete the next day's mission to clear the new landing site for the invasion.
+During the mission, Lawrence cuts his leg on coral, and the diversionary section's transport boat is hit by artillery, killing Klinger and most of his men.
+Lawrence sees that two frogmen, including Chief Jake Flannigan, are still in the water, but rather than risk loss of the information already gathered, orders a rescue boat and continues back to the transport.
+The men are saved, but Lawrence's apparently cowardly action increases the ill will toward him.
+Flannigan and some of the others request transfer to another unit, but Lawrence insists that they first complete the next day's mission to clear the landing site for the invasion.